 Russian Blues are famous for their plush blue coat, which is uniform in color from one cat to another.
 The coat has a silvery sheen, the result of silver tipping on the hair.

-Russian Blues become attached to family members, but can be shy with strangers.
-They don’t like changes in their routine or environment, and prefer a very clean litter box.
+These cats become attached to family members, but can be shy with strangers.
+They don’t like changes in their routine or environment and prefer a very clean litter box.
 They are generally quiet and easily trainable.

 Russian Blues are generally wary of strangers, and will hide when company comes over.